citusdata/test-automation/README.md

 ## <a name="running-automated-hammerdb-benchmark"></a>Running Automated Hammerdb Benchmark

-**You should create a new branch and change the settings in the new branch and push the branch so that when the tool clones the repository it can download your branch.**
+**Important:** Push your branch to the github repo even though the HammerDb tests are run from your local.
+The initiliazer script used to setup the Azure VM-s will pull your branch from github and not from your local.

 Hammerdb tests are run from a driver node.
 Driver node is in the same virtual network as the cluster.
 You can customize the hammerdb cluster in the `hammerdb` folder using `hammerdb/azuredeploy.parameters.json`.
 Note that this is the configuration for the cluster, which is separate than benchmark configurations(`fabfile/hammerdb_confs/`)

-In `fabfile/hammerdb_confs` you can(and you should probably add at least one more config to this folder):
+In `fabfile/hammerdb_confs` you can add more configs to this folder:

 * change postgres version
 * use enterprise or community